 What rental property can be depreciated?

 The IRS allows investors to depreciate the value of any rental property assuming the following statements hold true:

 Note: land is not considered a depreciable expense since it does not experience normal wear and tear the way that a building does.
 Therefore, investors must segment the value of the land from the building and other physical improvements.
 Only the physical structures are eligible for depreciation.

-Costs associated with landscaping, clearing or planting are not eligible for depreciation, which the IRS considers a normal cost of owning the land.
+Costs associated with landscaping, clearing or planting are not eligible for depreciation.
+This is what the IRS considers a normal cost of owning the land.

 Which expenses are deductible when you sell a rental property?

-The following expenses are deductible—i.e., they can be used to offset the capital gains tax owed to the IRS—when an investor sells a rental property:
+The following expenses are deductible.
+Meaning, they can be used to offset the capital gains tax owed to the IRS once an investor sells a rental property:

 - Property Taxes